jdquerales/MilestoneProject_2/README.md

 ## Strategy:

-The goal of this project is to get noticed among potential recruiters and scientific collaborators.
+The goal of this project is to get the attention of potential customers, allow them to interact with the product by searching potential holidays destinations and also provide them with the option to get a personalised holiday recommendation.
-In the design of this project, my main goal was to make it attractive by highlighting main aspects in the different sections and adding link to external sources.

 ### Strategy Table